Star ✨ on GitHub

 }

-// Step 4: Check if there is a current track
+// Step 4: Check if there is a track currently playing.

 if (!player.current) {